NBWA Releases January Beer Purchasers’ Index

-- The premium lights index posted a reading of 37, which is also below the January 2022 reading of 46.
+- The premium lights index posted a reading of 46, falling below 50 for the first time since March 2021.

-- The premium regular segment index of 27 is also below the January 2022 reading of 30.
+- The premium regular segment index is at 30, is back below 50 and below the January 2021 reading of 48.

-- Finally, the cider segment reports a reading of 26 compared to the January 2022 reading of 28.
+- Finally, the cider segment remains well below 50 with a reading of 28 in January 2022 compared to the January 2021 reading of 35.

 The National Beer Wholesalers Association (NBWA) represents America’s 3,000 independent beer distributors who service every state, congressional district and media market across the country.
 Licensed at the federal and state levels, beer distributors get bottles, cans, cases and kegs from a brewer or importer to stores, restaurants and other licensed retail accounts through a transparent and accountable regulatory system.
 Distributors build brands of all sizes – from familiar domestic beers to new startup labels and imports from around the world – and generate enormous consumer choice while supporting more than 140,000 quality jobs in their home communities.
 Beer distributors work locally to keep communities safe by sponsoring programs to promote responsible consumption, combat drunk driving and reduce underage drinking.